uyamazak/oceanus/README.md

 # oceanus
 Open Source Data collecter.
 HTTP Request to Google BigQuery.
-Run Docker and Google Container Engine.
+You can run oceanus on Docker and Google Container Engine.